Month after pregnant Kerala woman repatriated to India, 28-yr-old husband dies in UAE

 It was just a month ago that 28-year-old Nithin Chandran sent off his pregnant wife, Athira Geetha Sreedharan, on the repatriation flight from the United Arab Emirates (UAE) to Kerala.
-On Monday morning, Athira, who is expecting her first child, learnt that Nithin passed away.
+On Monday morning, Nithin passed away and Athira is yet to be informed.

 According to reports, Nithin suffered a cardiac arrest and died in his sleep at his accommodation in Dubai, UAE.
 He had just turned 28 on June 2 and was expecting his first child with Athira in the first week of July.